To be eligible for certification in Pain Medicine through the Fellowship Pathway, candidates must meet the criteria below:

 Exam Dates and Deadlines

-The Pain Medicine Written Exam is offered twice a year, generally in spring and fall.
+The Pain Medicine Written Exam is offered once a year, generally in the fall.

 Exam Content Outline